meiordac/chat-client/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.

+This Chat client was implemented using WebSockets, specifically the Socket.IO library which enables real-time bidirectional event-based communication.

+This chat is based in their basic guide https://socket.io/get-started/chat/ for the server side.

+It was developed using Angular, Angular Material, and it attempts to be a progressive web app.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.